 - Devices must be able to accept inbound connections from the VIP address.

-- The maximum supported latency between servers in a pool is 200 ms. SolarWinds recommends that the latency remains under 100 ms.
+- The latency of pool members to the SQL server should always be under 200 ms. SolarWinds recommends that the latency remains under 100 ms.

 Depending on your network, you may have additional requirements for single subnet deployments.
 Up to three IP addresses per pool may be in use among the VIP, primary, and secondary servers because of how Windows calculates the source IP address from the HA pool.
 You can modify your devices to receive requests from all IP addresses or determine which IP address is used as the source IP address.